MatthewDlr/angular-tailwind-template/.github/instructions/Angular.instructions.md

 - Follow Angular's security best practices (e.g., avoid direct DOM manipulation)

 ### Performance

 - Use lazy loading for routes to reduce initial bundle size
-- Optimize change detection with `OnPush` strategy and signals for fine-grained reactivity
+- This project DOES NOT use `zone.js`, meaning you have to use signals for reactive updates
 - Use trackBy in `@For` loops to improve rendering performance

 ### Testing

+- Write tests only if the user asked for it, otherwise skip this section
 - Write unit tests for components, services, and pipes using Jasmine and Karma
 - Use Angular's `TestBed` for component testing with mocked dependencies
 - Test signal-based state updates using Angular's testing utilities
-- Write end-to-end tests with Cypress or Playwright (if specified)
 - Mock HTTP requests using `HttpClientTestingModule`
 - Ensure high test coverage for critical functionality

 ## Implementation Process

 1. Plan project structure and feature modules
 2. Define TypeScript interfaces and models
 3. Scaffold components, services, and pipes using Angular CLI